Dental Implants in Houston, TX

 THE RESTORATIVE PHASE

 When the implants have fully integrated with the jawbone (3 to 4 months later), the “final” teeth are secured.
-Dr. McRay or Dr. Robbins will work closely with our patients to ensure the teeth are customized to each patients mouth.
+Drs.
+Brett McRay or Heather Robbins will work closely with our patients to ensure the teeth are customized to each patients mouth.